 Thankfully, hard drives are capable of self-diagnostics.
 That capability is called S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology).
 The early hard drive self-diagnostics standards were jointly developed by major hard drive vendors back in 1995.
 Since then, the S.M.A.R.T. technology has been improved a lot.
-Each hard drive vendor defines a set of “S.M.A.R.T.
+Each hard drive vendor defines a set of the “S.M.A.R.T.
 Attributes” it deems to be important.
+If you monitor these, you can improve the overall system reliability.
 When a hard drive is turned on, it starts automatically checking and updating its S.M.A.R.T. attributes.
 Attribute values are stored in a special disk area that can only be accessed by the hard drive’s firmware.
 Each hard drive vendor also sets threshold values that should not be normally passed.

 Among other things, each system administrator must regularly check critical S.M.A.R.T. attributes and make sure that they stay within safe limits.
 There are special applications that can read S.M.A.R.T. attributes and display them in a user-friendly format.
 But when you are overwhelmed by routine work, it’s easy to forget about checking the hard drive health attributes and miss the onset of a critical situation, such as an

 - reallocated sectors

 That's why we recommend that you use a monitoring system that can automatically check S.M.A.R.T. attributes in the 24/7 mode and immediately notify you about any abnormal situation.